mrabousakho/KQL-Hunting-Playbook/README.md

     | where SuccessCount > 0 and FailCount > 0
     | sort by FailCount desc

+        // PIVOT: From attacker IP to compromised account DeviceLogonEvents
+    | where DeviceName contains "TARGET_DEVICE"
+    | where RemoteIP == "ATTACKER_IP"
+    | where ActionType == "LogonSuccess"
+    | distinct AccountName

 * * *

 ### 02 — MFA Fatigue Detection